Quantum instability and Ehrenfest time for an inverted harmonic oscillator: Introduction

 \section{Introduction}

+The correspondence principle proposed by the Copenhagen School of Quantum Mechanics states that the dynamics of quantum systems should converge towards classical dynamics when the quantum number of the system approaches infinity.
+The correspondence between classical and quantum Lyapunov exponents in many body quantum chaotic systems is one of the important bases for testing the correspondence principle.
+The Ehrenfest time $\tau=\frac{1}{\tilde{\lambda}}\ln N$ (where $\tilde{\lambda}$ is the exponential growth rates (EGRs) of OTOC and $N$ is the particle number of system\cite{et1}) gives the scale of time for the center of the wave packet will follow the classical dynamics when this wave packet moves in a smoothly varying potential\cite{et2}.
+In other words, the correspondence principle remains valid in this time scale.

-The exponential growth of out-of-time-order correlator (OTOC) has been regarded as a indicator of chaos or quantum instability in many quantum systems\cite{sys1,sys2,sys3,sys4,sys5,sys6,sys7,sys8,sys9,sys10,sys11,sys12,sys13,sys14,sys15}.
-In particular, its growth rate is closely associated with the classical Lyapunov exponent(CLE) $\lambda$ in the large N limit\cite{sys12,sys13,sys14,sys15,cqlpv1,cqlpv2,cqlpv3}.
-In the context of black holes physics, the OTOC can be considered to as an indicator of chaos in gravity dual theory \cite{gr1} and the corresponding upper bound of the maximum quantum Lyapunov exponent (QLE) is obtained in black hole geometry \cite{sys1,gr2,gr3}.
+Recently, the exponential growth behavior of OTOC has been regarded as an indicator of chaos or quantum instability in many quantum systems\cite{sys1,sys2,sys3,sys4,sys5,sys6,sys7,sys8,sys9,sys10,sys11,sys12,sys13,sys14,sys15,sys16}.
+In particular, its growth rates before the Ehrenfest time are closely associated with the classic Lyapunov exponent (CLE) $\lambda$ in the large quantum numbers limit\cite{sys12,sys13,sys14,sys15,sys16,cqlpv1,cqlpv2}.
+Therefore, the OTOCs are not only used to diagnose quantum chaos, but also to test the correspondence principle.
+In the context of black holes physics, the OTOC can be considered to as an indicator of chaos in gravity dual theory\cite{gr1} and the corresponding upper bound of the maximum quantum Lyapunov exponent (QLE) is obtained in black hole geometry\cite{et1,sys1,gr2}.
 Experimentally, the OTOC has been measured in the ion traps systems\cite{exp1,exp2,exp3,exp4} and in the nuclear magnetic resonance platforms\cite{nmr1,nmr2,nmr3}.